nxskok/pasias/docs/07-sign-mood-median.md

- A famous cookie manufacturer claims that their bags of chocolate chip cookies contain ``more than 1100 chocolate chips on average''.
+ A famous cookie manufacturer claims that their bags of chocolate chip cookies contain "more than 1100 chocolate chips on average".
 A diligent group of students buys 16 bags of these cookies and counts the number of chocolate chips in each bag.
 The results are in [http://www.utsc.utoronto.ca/~butler/c32/chips.txt](http://www.utsc.utoronto.ca/~butler/c32/chips.txt).